Here's what you need to know about retinol.

 Retin-A (retinoic acid) is still used to address acne, while the retinol and its derivatives are used for its anti-ageing benefits.

-Helps to address fine lines and wrinkles, smoothing the skin and helping to minimise new lines from forming by stimulating collagen and elastin production in the skin.
+Helps to boost collagen and elastin production in the skin, reducing fine lines and wrinkles, smoothing the skin and helping to minimise new lines from forming<

 Helps speed up the production of new skin cells, and helps the old cells shed faster, so that fresher, younger skin comes to the surface